Israel: Doning business and staying in touch

 Israel has a diverse and sophisticated manufacturing economy with real growth rate at 4.7%.
 High technology is the largest sector with the rest of the industrial sector concentrated on engineering, aircraft, electronics, chemicals, biotechnology, textiles and food-processing.

-Agriculture is relatively small (about 6% of GDP) but there has been considerable investment in tourism, which is sensitive to political developments and currently stands at about 6.4% of GDP.
+Agriculture is relatively small but there has been considerable investment in tourism, which is sensitive to political developments.

-There is a labour force of about 3.2 million.
-Around 16% of workers are employed in industry, 82% in services and unemployment stands at 5.6%.
-Israel's per capita income of US$31,400 (2011) places it within the top 41 highest-earning nations.
+There is a labour force of about 4 million and unemployment stands at 4%.
+Israel's per capita income of US$37,400 (2016) places it within the top 30 highest-earning nations.

 High-tech equipment, computer software, cut diamonds, agricultural products, chemicals and textiles.